Ni Hao, Kai-Lan: Premise

-The series follows the adventures of Kai-Lan, a 6-year-old Chinese-American girl; and her group of talking anthropomorphic animal companions, Rintoo, a yellow 6-year-old Bengal tiger; Tolee, a gray 5-year-old koala; Lulu, a light pink 5-year-old rhinoceros; and Hoho, a white 3-year-old monkey.
+The series follows the adventures of Kai-Lan, a 6-year-old Chinese-American girl and her group of talking anthropomorphic animal companions, Rintoo, a yellow 5-year-old Bengal tiger; Tolee, a gray 5-year-old koala; Lulu, a light pink 6-year-old rhinoceros; and Hoho, a white 3-year-old monkey.
+In the season 1 finale, it is revealed that they all live in California.
 Each episode is based around a series of events during Kai-Lan's day, along with obstacles that she and her friends are forced to overcome (with "assistance" from the viewing audience) relating to riddles, playing games, and working together.
 Common rituals may involve Kai-Lan resolving conflicts with her friends when they feel negative emotions.
 To help them, Kai-Lan has the audience help her figure out why they are having difficult situations.
 Usually, once Kai-Lan's friends discover their actions are wrong, they usually apologize and promise to work together better.
 The audience is generally presented with two musical sing-alongs where Kai-Lan sings about what must be done to overcome her and her friends' challenges.
 The episode always ends with Kai-Lan successfully helping her friends and everyone gets along.
-At the end of all episodes, Kai-Lan thanks the viewer for helping her and adds, "You're a really great friend", saying this again in Chinese in season 2 before saying "You make my heart feel super happy!" and then saying goodbye.
-Later, she also said "You make my heart feel super happy!", saying this again in Chinese in season 2 before saying goodbye.
-In the season 1 finale, it is stated that they all live in California.
+At the end of all episodes, Kai-Lan thanks the viewer for helping her and adds, "You're a really great friend.
+You make my heart feel super happy!" and then says goodbye.
+In season 2, she says this phrase in Mandarin Chinese as well.

 Other aspects generally featured in episodes are 11 minutes of interactivity, a target word that is repeated multiple times, a few words of Mandarin Chinese vocabulary, and Kai-Lan saying, "You make my heart feel super happy" at the end of each episode, before saying goodbye.
 Later installments added Kai-lan saying this phrase in Mandarin after she said it in English: 你讓我好開心 (nǐ ràng wǒ hǎo kāi xīn).
 Ni Hao, Kai-Lan introduces its viewers to the Mandarin Chinese language, along with elements of Chinese culture and values, and intergenerational families (e.g., Kai-Lan and her relationship with Ye-Ye).